jeffersonmwatati/E-commerce-Sales-Analysis-Hackathon/README.md

 <br/>

 An evaluation of total sales by individual product names shows that the **Laptop is the top-performing product**, generating **50.2% of the total revenue**.
 This is followed by the **Smart Phone**, contributing **26.1%**, making these two products the **main revenue drivers** for the business.
 Other products show significantly lower performance: the **Monitor accounts for 12.1%**, **Smart Watch 6.1%, Headphones 2.9%, Keyboard 1.8%**, and the **Mouse just 0.9%** of total sales.
 These figures indicate that **only the Laptop and Smart Phone are performing well**, while the remaining products contribute **very little to overall revenue**.
-This underperformance suggests a need for strategic intervention—either through improved marketing, product positioning, or reconsideration of inventory and sales efforts—for the lower-performing items.
+This underperformance suggests a need for strategic intervention, either through improved marketing, product positioning, or reconsideration of inventory and sales efforts, for the lower-performing items.
 <p align="left"> <img src="img/percentageoftotalsalesbyproductname.PNG" alt="Percentage of total sales by productname"> </p>
 <br/>

+The sales distribution by shipping status shows that **35.1% of orders are In Transit, 32.7% Delivered**, and **32.2% Returned**.
+The high return rate nearly matching the delivered orders indicates **poor business performance**, and this calls for **urgent action to address fulfillment and customer satisfaction issues**.
 <p align="left"> <img src="img/percentageoftotalsalesbyshippingstatus.PNG" alt="Percentage of total sales by shipping status"> </p>
 <br/>

+The chart reveals a **declining trend in delivered products**, with **very few items reaching customers over time**.
+There is also a **noticeable drop in products in transit**, indicating **inefficiencies in the delivery process**.
+Meanwhile, **returned products are increasing**, reflecting **growing customer dissatisfaction**.
+Overall, these trends point to **poor business performance that requires immediate attention**.
 <p align="left"> <img src="img/shippingstatustrends.PNG" alt="Shipping status trends"> </p>
 <br/>

+The analysis of monthly sales reveals a **consistent decline in total sales throughout the year**.
+This downward trend has **persisted into the current period**, indicating **ongoing poor performance**.
+The data clearly suggests that the **business is struggling**, and immediate corrective measures are necessary to reverse the trend.
 <p align="left"> <img src="img/monthlysalestrend.PNG" alt="Monthly sales trend"> </p>
 <br/>